-Lesbian, Gay, Bisexual, Transgender and Queer Student Resources
+Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex and Asexual/Allied + Student Resources

-Lehman College is home to a diverse and engaged community of lesbian, gay, bisexual, transgender, queer (LGBTQ) and allied students, staff, and faculty.
+- Lehman College is home to a diverse and engaged community of lesbian, gay, bisexual, transgender, queer, intersex and allied students, staff, and faculty.
 Here students will find ways to connect with this community and get information they may need.

-Lehman College Counseling Center works to foster the academic success and personal growth of LGBTQ students, and to offer college-wide services to enhance the campus community's understanding and appreciation of LGBTQ people and themselves.
+- Lehman College Counseling Center works to foster the academic success and personal growth of LGBTQIA+ students, and to offer college-wide services to enhance the campus community's understanding and appreciation of LGBTQIA+ people and themselves.

 - It Gets Better Project: videos of support by teens, adults and celebrities